-New Mexico is the 32nd largest state by population and the fifth largest in land area.
-The estimated population of the State as of July 1, 2019 was 2,096,829.
+As of 2020, New Mexico was the 36th largest state by population and the fifth largest in land area.
+The population of the State in 2020 was 2,117,522 according to the U.S. Census Bureau.

 There are four Metropolitan Statistical Areas ("MSAs") in the State.
 The Albuquerque MSA is comprised of Bernalillo, Sandoval, Torrance and Valencia Counties; the Las Cruces MSA is comprised of Doña Ana County; the Santa Fe MSA is comprised of Santa Fe County; and the Farmington MSA is comprised of San Juan County.
 The fastest growing counties in the State are Los Alamos, Eddy, Sandoval, Doña Ana, Valencia and Otero.
 The following table sets forth information on population growth in New Mexico and nationally.